-(1) This section applies to an underground mine.

-(2) The site senior executive must appoint an appropriate person as ventilation officer for the mine.
+- (1) This section applies to an underground mine. - (2) The site senior executive must appoint an appropriate person as ventilation officer for the mine.

-(3) The underground mine manager may be appointed ventilation officer.

-(4) A person is an appropriate person to be appointed as ventilation officer for the mine only if the person satisfies the following conditions-

-- (a) the person has competencies recognised by the council as appropriate for the duties and responsibilities of the position; - (b) on appointment, the person is directly responsible for the implementation of the mine ventilation system and for the establishment of effective standards of ventilation for the mine.

-(5) If the ventilation officer is not the underground mine manager, despite subsection (4)(b), the ventilation officer is subject to the direction and control of the underground mine manager for the implementation of the mine ventilation system and for the establishment of effective standards of ventilation for the mine.

-(6) If no other competent person has been appointed during a temporary absence of the ventilation officer, the duties and responsibilities of the ventilation officer are taken to be assumed by the underground mine manager.

-(7) An inspector may, by notice, require an underground mine manager appointed as a ventilation officer to demonstrate to the inspector's satisfaction that the mine manager can effectively carry out the duties of both the underground mine manager and the ventilation officer.

-(8) If an underground mine manager appointed as a ventilation officer is unable to demonstrate to the inspector's satisfaction that the mine manager can effectively carry out the duties of both positions, the inspector may give a directive the inspector considers appropriate.

-(9) The site senior executive must not appoint a person as ventilation officer at more than 1 mine at the same time unless the chief inspector gives the site senior executive notice that the chief inspector is satisfied the person can effectively carry out the duties of a ventilation officer at the mines.
+- (3) The underground mine manager may be appointed ventilation officer. - (4) A person is an appropriate person to be appointed as ventilation officer for the mine only if the person satisfies the following conditions- - (a) the person has competencies recognised by the council as appropriate for the duties and responsibilities of the position; - (b) on appointment, the person is directly responsible for the implementation of the mine ventilation system and for the establishment of effective standards of ventilation for the mine. - (5) If the ventilation officer is not the underground mine manager, despite subsection (4)(b), the ventilation officer is subject to the direction and control of the underground mine manager for the implementation of the mine ventilation system and for the establishment of effective standards of ventilation for the mine. - (6) If no other competent person has been appointed during a temporary absence of the ventilation officer, the duties and responsibilities of the ventilation officer are taken to be assumed by the underground mine manager. - (7) An inspector may, by notice, require an underground mine manager appointed as a ventilation officer to demonstrate to the inspector's satisfaction that the mine manager can effectively carry out the duties of both the underground mine manager and the ventilation officer. - (8) The site senior executive must not appoint a person as ventilation officer at more than 1 mine at the same time unless the chief inspector gives the site senior executive notice that the chief inspector is satisfied the person can effectively carry out the duties of a ventilation officer at the mines.